Overview

 When to apply

-There are normally three application windows in each academic year, but you can only receive the scholarship once per academic year.
+There are two application windows planned for the 2025/26 academic year, but you can only receive the scholarship once per academic year.

-You must submit your application by 5pm on the closing date.
-If you do not provide your bank account details when asked to do so, the expected payment date will not apply, your payment will be delayed and may be cancelled.
+If you do not provide your bank account details when asked to do so, the expected payment dates will not apply, your payment will be delayed and may be cancelled.

 How are applications assessed